- Genital herpes is an STI that results from sexual contact with someone who has the virus.

 Almost 90 percent of Americans will have oral herpes (“cold sores”) caused by Herpes Simplex Virus type 1 (HSV-1) at some time in their life.
-In the United States, 776,000 people per year are diagnosed with new genital herpes caused by HSV-1 or HSV-2.
+In the United States, 1 out of every 6 people per year are diagnosed with new genital herpes caused by HSV-1 or HSV-2.
 However, many people don’t know they are infected because they have never had or noticed the symptoms.
 Genital herpes is more common among women than men.

 How is herpes spread?